amitmerchant1990/reverie/_posts/2022-05-13-Eurovision.md

 Let it be about something everyone can connect to

-When you have all the pieces gathered
+When you have everything you need and the pieces gathered

 Go for it and don't look back!